-British retail worker Laura Plummer, was recently arrested in the Red Sea resort of Hurghada after she was found to be carrying 290 Tramadol tablets in her suitcase, a painkiller which is legal in the UK but which is banned in Egypt.
+British retail worker Laura Plummer, was recently arrested in the Red Sea resort of Hurghada after she was found to be carrying 290 Tramadol tablets in her suitcase, a painkiller that is legal in the UK but is banned in Egypt.

 Audrey Rowley, managing consultant international of Punter Southall Health & Protection has offered some recommendations for companies sending people abroad:

 - Make sure any drugs and medication that the employee/family needs are legal

 - Give cultural training prior to travel

 - Language skills – consider offering language courses where appropriate